 Green Party ballot access is coming to North Carolina!
 The North Carolina State Legislature recently overturned Governor Cooper's veto of Senate Bill 656.
 Which means the bill has passed.

 With this bill, our requirement to get on the ballot is dropping from a massive 94,000 petition signatures to 12,000.

 Even so, we are confident that ballot access is just around the corner.
 This would mean we’ll be able to run Greens—as Greens—for all levels of office, and North Carolina voters will soon be able to register to vote as Greens.

 We need your help right now in THREE critical ways:

 1. Help us raise $5,000.

 The Green Party of the United States has given us a $5,000 grant to help us get on the ballot and to educate and outreach about it once we achieve a ballot line.
 Let's double our impact and raise another $5,000!
-With these funds, we'll be able to spread the word, hire organizers, and help cover candidate filing fees.
+With these funds, we'll be able to spread the word, hire organizers, and help cover candidate filing fees and any legal fees.
 Please donate now to help ensure we get on the ballot and get our message out to thousands of people.